Comparison between AC & DC Transmission Lines with their Advantages & Disadvantages

-Electric Power can be transmit in both AC and DC for short and long transmission and distribution systems.
+Electric power can be transmitted in both AC and DC for short and long transmission and distribution systems.

-Some times ago.
-The Electric power transmission was in DC due to the following advantages.
+In earlier times, the electric power transmission was done in DC due to the following advantages over AC.

 Advantages of DC Transmission

-There are two conductors used in DC transmission while three conductors required in AC transmission.
+- There are two conductors used in DC transmission while three conductors are required in AC transmission.

-There are no Inductance and Surges (High Voltage waves for very short time) in DC transmission.
+- There are no inductance and surges (High Voltage waves for a very short time) in DC transmission.

-Due to absence of inductance, there are very low voltage drop in DC transmission lines comparing with AC (if both Load and sending end voltage is same)
+- Due to the absence of inductance, there are very low voltage drop in DC transmission lines as compare to the AC (if both Load and Sending end Voltage is same)

-There is no concept of Skin effect in DC transmission lines.
+- There is no concept of Skin effect in DC transmission lines.
 Therefore, a conductor having a small cross sectional area is required in the DC transmission line.

-A DC System has a less potential stress over AC system for same Voltage level.
+- A DC System has a less potential stress over an AC system for the same Voltage level.
 Therefore, a DC line requires less insulation.

-In DC System, There is no interference with communication system.
+- In the DC System, there is no interference with other communication lines and systems.

-In DC Line, Corona losses are very low as compared to the AC transmission lines.
+- In the DC Line, Corona losses are very low as compared to the AC transmission lines.

-In High Voltage DC Transmission lines, there are no Dielectric losses.
+- In High Voltage DC (HVDC) Transmission lines, there are no dielectric losses.

-In DC Transmission system, there are no difficulties in synchronizing and stability problems.
+- In the DC Transmission system, there are no difficulties in synchronizing and related stability problems.

-DC system is more efficient than AC, therefore, the rate of price of Towers, Poles, Insulators, and conductor are low so the system is economical.
+- The DC system is more efficient than AC, therefore, the rate of price of Towers, Poles, Insulators, and conductors are low so the system is economical.

-There is low insulation required in DC system (about 70%).
+- There is low insulation needed in the DC system (about 70%).

-In DC Supply System, the Sheath losses in underground cables are low.
+- In the DC Supply System, the Sheath losses in underground cables are low.

-In DC System, The Value of charging current is quite low, there fore, the length DC Transmission lines is greater than AC lines.
+- In the DC System, The Value of charging current is quite low, therefore, the length of the DC Transmission lines is greater than AC lines.

 Disadvantages of DC Transmission:

-Due to commutation problem, Electric power can’t be produce at High (DC) Voltage.
+- Due to commutation problems, electric power can’t be produced at High (DC) Voltage.

-For High Voltage transmission, we can not step the level of DC Voltage (As Transformer can not work on DC)
+- In High Voltage transmission, we can’t step-up the level of DC Voltage (As Transformer won’t work on DC).

-There is a limit of DC Switches and Circuit breakers (and costly too)
+- There is a limitation of DC switches and circuit breakers (and they are costly too).

-Motor generator set is used for step down the level of DC voltage and the efficiency of Motor-generator set is low than transformer.
+- The motor generator set is used to step down the level of DC voltage and the efficiency of Motor-generator set is lower than a transformer.

-The level of DC Voltage can not be changed (step-up or step-down) easily.
-So we can not get desire voltage for Electrical and electronics appliances (such as 5 Volts, 9 Volts 15 Volts, 20 and 22 Volts etc) directly from Transmission system.
+- The level of DC Voltage can not be changed (step-up or step-down) easily.
+So we can not get the desired voltage for electrical and electronics appliances (such as 5 Volts, 9 Volts 15 Volts, 20 and 22 Volts etc) directly from the transmission and distribution lines.

-Nowadays, the generation, transmission and distribution mostly is in AC.
+Nowadays, the generation, transmission and distribution of electric power has mostly been in AC.

 Advantages of AC Transmission System

-AC Circuit breakers is cheap than DC Circuit breakers.
+- AC Circuit breakers are cheaper than DC Circuit breakers.

-The repairing and maintenance of AC sub station is easy and inexpensive than DC Substation.
+- The repairing and maintenance of the AC substation is easier and inexpensive than DC Substation.

-The Level of AC voltage may be increased or decreased step up and Step down transformers.
+- The Level of AC voltage may be increased or decreased by using step up and Step down transformers.

 Disadvantages of AC System